Princccee/Sentiment_analysis/readme.md

 # Sentiment Analysis on Phone Call Transcripts

-This project focuses on performing sentiment analysis on phone call transcripts to determine whether the sentiment is positive or negative.
+This project is a web-based application that performs sentiment analysis on uploaded call transcripts.
+Users can upload text files through a Streamlit-based UI, and the backend, powered by Flask, processes the files and returns sentiment analysis results.

+The app uses a pre-trained Hugging Face Transformer model to classify sentiments into Positive, Negative, or Neutral, along with corresponding sentiment scores.

 ![Sentiment Analysis](home.png)